St Edmund's College, Ipswich: History

 In 1891, the first foundation stone for the Brothers' residence was laid, and in February 1892 after a grand opening by the Archbishop Robert Dunne the Christian Brothers moved in.

 The original St Edmunds Christian Brothers building was used until 1961, and is now used by St Mary's Primary School, still located on the corner of Mary & Elizabeth St, Woodend, besides the church.
-In fact, to this day the heritage listed gate at that stone wall still features the original St Edmunds initials CBC (Christian Brothers College).
+The former school buildings and walls are included among the significant components of the heritage-listed St Marys Roman Catholic Church Precinct.

 On the 21st of February, 1965, the foundation stone for the new building was blessed by Reverend Sir James Duhig and laid by the then current mayor of Ipswich, Alderman J. T. Finimore.
 This was the time the name was of the College was changed from Christian Brothers' College to St Edmund's Christian Brothers' College.

 In 1998, Br Ted Magee was the last Christian Brother principal to serve the college.

 In 2006, Br Ambrose Purcell was the last Christian Brother to serve as a member of staff, moving back to Sudan to continue his mission work.